jamienorthman/full-exposure/README.md

 # wordsidontlike
 A translator for euphemisms.
-The project is an internet art piece where people can not only submit euphemisms and translations, but also find connections between words and connect with each other.
-The idea is that if people talk about euphemisms, some of which they might be using regularly and even subconsciously, they will be encouraged to think more critically about language.
+The project is an internet art project where people can not only submit euphemisms and translations, but also find connections between words and connect with each other.

 Hosted [here](https://jamienorthman.github.io/wordsidontlike/)